 If any provision of these Terms of Use is found to be unenforceable or invalid, that provision shall be limited or eliminated to the minimum extent necessary so that these Terms of Use shall otherwise remain in full force and effect and enforceable.
 MessagePro’s failure to enforce at any time any provision of these Terms of Use does not waive any right to enforce such provision at a later time.

 Any notice to Customer given or made pursuant to these Terms of Use may be made at MessagePro’s discretion via electronic delivery to Customer’s specified e-mail address or in writing via postage prepaid United States mail or commercial delivery service.
 Customer hereby waives any and all liability and claims with they may have against MessagePro in connection with reasonable electronic notice.
 Effective delivery date for notices sent by MessagePro shall be on the date sent for electronic notice, three days after postmark for notices sent via US mail and on the date of confirmed delivery for notices sent via commercial delivery service.
 Customer shall be responsible for ensuring that e-mail and address information is current and correct in MessagePro systems.
-Notices to MessagePro must be in writing and addressed and delivered to Attention of Legal at the address of MessagePro, Inc. 205 South Hoover Blvd, Suite 203, Tampa, Florida, 33609.
+Notices to MessagePro must be in writing and addressed and delivered to Attention of Legal at the address of US-Tech, Inc. 101 Charles Street, Suite 300, La Plata, MD 20646.
 Effective delivery date for notices sent to MessagePro shall be on the date received.

 The terms, conditions and warranties contained in these Terms of Use that by their sense and context are intended to survive the performance hereof by either or both MessagePro and Customer shall so survive the completion of performance, cancellation or termination of the MessagePro service.

-If you know or suspect violation of any aspect of these Terms of Use or any application law or regulation in association with the MessagePro services, please notify us at: legal@MessagePro.com.
+If you know or suspect violation of any aspect of these Terms of Use or any application law or regulation in association with the MessagePro services, please notify us at: legal@ustech.com.